Job Openings and Descriptions

 Study Skills Tutor

 Study Skills tutors should have a demonstrated knowledge of learning skills, study strategies, time management, and/or learning styles.
-Upper division or Graduate Student is required and prior tutoring experience is highly preferred.
+Upper division or Graduate Student status is required and prior tutoring experience is highly preferred.
 Coursework in education/learning theory is preferred.
-Tutor must be able to communicate effectively and work well with others.
+Tutors must be able to communicate effectively and work well with others.
 This is an on-call position.

 Current Service Providers